-DOE HQ F 413.26 OMB Control #: 1910-5184 Exp.
-Date: 10/31/2019
+OMB Control #: 1910-5184 DOE HQ F 413.26 Exp.
+Date: 7/31/2023

-HOME ENERGY SCORE Partnership Agreement v2.0 for Participating Organizations
+HOME ENERGY SCORE Partnership Agreement for Participating Organizations (2021 Update)

 Home Energy Score Partners include various types of organizations (e.g., utilities, state agencies, local governments, non-profits, contractor associations) that administer the delivery of the Score on a local, state, or national basis.
-This Partnership Agreement outlines the responsibilities of DOE and the participating Partner.
-Additional requirements are provided in an addendum entitled "Terms of Participation."
+This Partnership Agreement outlines the responsibilities of the U.S. Department of Energy (DOE) and the participating Partner.
+Additional requirements are provided in an addendum titled "Terms of Participation."

-Prior to providing the Home Energy Score, both DOE and its Partner must sign this agreement.
+Prior to providing the Home Energy Score, both DOE and the Partner must sign this agreement.
 DOE may modify this agreement or terms of participation to address lessons learned and future programmatic goals.
-DOE will notify all Partners at least 30 days prior to making any changes to either the Partnership Agreement or terms of participation.
-A Partner or DOE can terminate the Partnership at any time by notifying the other party.
+DOE will notify the Partner at least 30 days prior to making any changes to either the Partnership Agreement or terms of participation.
+The Partner or DOE can terminate the Partnership at any time by notifying the other party.